 A standard parameterisation for the policy is to use a softmax function.
 For each summary machine action, m, a basis function is defined, $\phi_m$ , which is a vector function of the belief state, b.
-Each basis function identifies a set of features from the belief state that are important for decision making and its value is computed as an arbitrary function of these features.
-Along with the parameters, $\theta$ , these basis functions determine the likelihood of taking an action according to the following equation:
+The basis function gives a set of features from the belief state that are important for decision making, using any arbitrary function for each element.
+Along with the parameters, $\theta$ , these functions determine the likelihood of taking an action according to the following equation: